MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/preferences-add-ins.md

 |Possible values |false  *(default)*  <br/> true |
 |Availability|16.29 or later |

-Setting the key to `true` will also disable default add-ins including Wikipedia, Bing Maps, People Graph, and Microsoft Visio Data Visualizer.
-But users will still be able to run admin-managed add-ins.
+Setting the key to `true` also disables default add-ins including Wikipedia, Bing Maps, People Graph, and Microsoft Visio Data Visualizer.
+Users are still able to run admin-managed add-ins.

-If you want to disable all add-ins from running, even add-ins that are admin-managed, configure the following preference:
+If you want to disable all add-ins from running, even add-ins that are admin-managed, configure the following preference.

 |Category|Details|
 |:-----|:-----|